mohammedtigrini1/angular-eykd3t/README.md

 - Publish shapes inside to a database.
 - Invoke shapes with a command an be able to edit them
+- Find a smart way to add voice to the project.

 TODO:

 - Do some refactoring
 - Rotate animation
 - How to override the coordinates of the animation?
-- Export logic to load animation faster.
 - Export logic for creating video.
 - Add rotate to the coordinates.
 - Add scaling logic